 This Margarita Cake recipe is the best!
 It’s a super light and refreshing snack cake with great lemon-lime flavor.
-Watch the video showing you how to make this recipe.
-Scroll to the bottom of this post to print out the full recipe so you can make it at home.
+Watch the video showing you how to make this recipe, and then scroll to the bottom of this post to print out the full recipe so you can make it at home.

-Although I’m not a huge fan of margaritas, I do happen to love Margarita Cake.
+Although I’m not always a huge fan of margaritas, I do happen to love this Margarita Cake.

 It’s a light and lemony cake with a lime-tequila glaze.
-It’s absolutely delicious & if you don’t like tequila, you can definitely leave it out and still have a fantastic dessert.
+It’s absolutely delicious.
+I’ve made it for so many years now, and it’s always a huge hit with guests.

 This cake would be a nice cake for pretty much all occasions… but I recommend: Super Bowl, Cinco de Mayo and Mother’s Day.
 I’ve also served it at adult neighborhood parties, and everyone enjoys it.
 It’s a delicious one!

 - 1 3/4 cups granulated white sugar